Nathan-Yap/def-hacks-starter/README.md

 ## Instructions:

-To install on your local machine
+To install on your local machines

 - git clone 'the url.git'
 - cd repo